Is it Really Fall Until You Visit Gull Meadow Farms?

 Corn Mazes at Gull Meadow Farms

-5-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
-Available for additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).
+6-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
+Available for an additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).

-5-Acre Corn Maze (Night): Requires tickets.
-Bring flashlights for the night maze, available only 4 nights in October.
+6-Acre Corn Maze (Night): Requires tickets.
+Bring flashlights for the night maze, available in October (dates to be announced).

 - The night maze opens at 7:00 PM and last admission at 9:00 PM.
 All participants must exit the maze by 10:00 PM.